 And that, as Kimmerer says so sweetly and succinctly, changes everything.

-The photographs here were taken at the Wallabrook, close to Scorhill stone circle.
+Photographs: These pictures were taken up on the moor at the Wallabrook -- next to the Scorhill stone circle, and close to our village.
 The large river stone with the hole in it, known as the Tolmen Stone, was believed to cure various ailments (arthritis and infertility in particular) in any who passed through it; it was also prescribed as a purification ritual for unfaithful wives.
 The single-slab clapper bridge nearby dates at least to the Elizabethan era (when we have the first record of it) and probably much earlier.
-The photograph of me, Howard, & Tilly is by Helen Mason; the rest are mine.
+The photo of me, Howard, and Tilly was taken by Helen Mason (thank you, Helen); the rest are mine.

 Words: The passage quoted above is from Braiding Sweetgrass by Robin Wall Kimmerer (Milkweed Editions, 2014); all rights reserved by the author.